If You Like This Wine, Try That: Your Guide to Finding Similar Wines You'll Love

 If You Love Sauvignon Blanc

-The good news is that those characteristics (electric acidity, citrus and herbal drive, food-friendliness) show up in wines from Spain, Austria, France, Greece, Argentina, and the Basque Country, many of them relatively easy to find and, in several cases, better value than the Sauvignon Blancs sitting next to them on the shelf.
+The good news is that those characteristics (electric acidity, citrus and grass, food-friendliness) show up in wines from Spain, Austria, France, Greece, Argentina, and the Basque Country, many of them relatively easy to find and, in several cases, better value than the Sauvignon Blancs sitting next to them on the shelf.

-Albariño from Galicia in northwestern Spain is the most natural first step: same citrus brightness, same seafood-friendliness, slightly rounder and more stone-fruit-forward with a coastal salinity that Sauvignon Blanc doesn't have.
+Albariño from Galicia in northwestern Spain is the most natural first step to take: same citrus brightness, same seafood-friendliness, slightly rounder and more stone-fruit-forward with a coastal salinity that Sauvignon Blanc doesn't have.
 Grüner Veltliner from Austria is the herbal, citrus-forward Austrian white with a white pepper bite that sets it apart: a serious food wine, underrated, and one of the better values in the wine world.
-Picpoul de Pinet from southern France is the lean, nervy, citrus-driven option at the best price on the list, regularly under $15 and a natural with oysters.
+Picpoul de Pinet from southern France is the lean, zippy, citrus-driven option at the best price on the list, regularly under $15 and a natural with oysters.
 Assyrtiko from Santorini is the deep end: one of the most electrically acidic white wines in the world, grown in volcanic pumice soil that shows up in the glass as mineral and saline complexity that no other white quite replicates.
-Torrontés from Argentina is the aromatic outlier: intensely floral, rose petals and citrus blossom, dry and refreshing but with a completely different aromatics story than Sauvignon Blanc.
+Torrontés from Argentina is the aromatic outlier: intensely floral, rose petals and citrus blossom, dry and refreshing but with a completely different aromas story than Sauvignon Blanc.
 And Txakoli, the Basque Country's house white, is lightly fizzy, bone dry, under 11% alcohol, and one of those wines you describe to someone and watch them get immediately curious.

 Wines Similar to Sauvignon Blanc